Careers education and work-related learning

 As well as the careers programme, Regent High School develops students’ awareness of careers throughout the curriculum.
 Speakers from different sectors regularly come into lessons and assemblies to speak about careers.

-Students in Year 10 have the opportunity to take part in a one week work experience placement.
+Students in Year 12 have the opportunity to take part in a work experience placement.
 The main focus of this is for students to develop their employability skills and consider the importance of communication and team work while in the work place.
 Students are encouraged to find their own placement in an area of work that interests them; alternatively, they are able to choose from a database of employers provided to them.

 Careers information and advice: